Vaccination and Booster Information

 COVID-19 Vaccines and Boosters

-If you need your first, second or booster dose of the Pfizer COVID-19 vaccine, we have appointments available at the Brook and Liberty COVID-19 Testing and Vaccination Site (Downtown Drive-Thru).
-COVID-19 vaccinations are also available at all of our UofL Health – Urgent Care Plus locations.
+If you need your first, second or booster dose of the Pfizer COVID-19 vaccine, please visit one of our UofL Health – Urgent Care Plus locations.
 Please visit UofLHealth.org/Urgent-Care to schedule your COVID-19 vaccination at any of our five convenient locations.

 COVID-19 Booster Shots for UofL Health Team Members Who Received the Pfizer Vaccine